CommunityToolkit/WindowsCommunityToolkit/docs/controls/SlidableListItem.md

 title: SlidableListItem XAML Control
 author: nmetulev
 ms.date: 08/20/2017
-description: The SlideableListItem Control is a UI control that enables actions to be triggered by sliding the content left or right.
+description: The SlidableListItem Control is a UI control that enables actions to be triggered by sliding the content left or right.
 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, SlidableListItem, XAML Control, xaml
 ---